Georgiy Starostin: Tower of Babel project

 The Tower of Babel is an international etymological database project coordinated by the Center of Comparative Linguistics of the Russian State University for the Humanities.
 The project aims to "join efforts in the research of long range connections between established language families of the world.
 The Internet is used to combine these attempts and to build up a commonly accessible database of roots, or etyma reconstructed for the World's major (and minor) linguistic stocks."
 Starostin's role specifically is for hosting the website.

 Starling database program

 The Starling database management system software program is part of his father's Tower of Babel project.
 This software program aims to support "various types of linguistic text and database processing, including handling of linguistic fonts in the DOS and WINDOWS operating systems, operations with linguistic databases and Internet presentation of linguistic data".

-Music criticism

-Since 1998, Starostin has also written a large number of extensive reviews of rock music groups and albums on his site, Only Solitaire, named after a Jethro Tull song.
-Until April 2006 the site was frequently updated, and covers in detail the music of most of the major rock groups and musicians of the 1960s and 1970s, although he has reviewed less material of groups primarily associated with the 1980s and beyond.
-He has said that the main reason for this is because he believes that rock music has been becoming steadily worse since the 1960s to the point that it is now "dead", and cites Mark Prindle as the original inspiration for him becoming an online music critic.

 Publications

 Starostin has written a number of articles on Dravidian, Yeniseian, Khoisan, and language isolates.
 A selection includes: